 Glue should never need so much heat that a heat gun would be required.
 Heat guns look similar to a hairdryer but they get extremely hot very quickly.
 The tip of a heat gun will melt tables, burn wood and melt plastic or almost anything it touches.

 Heat guns can be used for several household projects and crafts.
-They’re used for some rubber stamp projects, shrink wrap gift baskets, and also to shrink foil or plastic seals on containers.
+They’re used for some rubber stamp projects, shrink-wrap gift baskets, and also shrink foil or plastic seals on containers.

 When you want glue to dry quickly, you don’t want it to get exceptionally hot.
 This can actually reverse the process of making the glue dry by making it get overheated and melt.